Brian Bass: Minnesota Twins (2007–2008)

 Bass, after leaving the Royals organization, signed a minor league contract with the Minnesota Twins for the 2007 season.
 Bass played the entire season for the Triple-A Rochester Red Wings.
 Bass made 10 starts and 27 relief appearances, finishing the season 7–3 with a 3.48 ERA.
 Included in his 10 starts was a complete game shutout, the second in his career and the first since 2001.
 Bass became a minor league free agent after the season; but, was re-signed by the Twins to a major league contract on November 29, 2007.

 Bass won a long relief role out of spring training with the Minnesota Twins.
 He made his major league debut on April 1 against the Los Angeles Angels of Anaheim, pitching 1.1 innings in relief in a 9–1 loss.
 Bass appeared in 44 games as a reliever for the Twins, going 3–4 with an ERA of 4.87 with one save before being sent outright to the minors on August 20.

 Baltimore Orioles (2008–2009)

 Bass was traded to the Baltimore Orioles on September 5, 2008, for a PTBNL or cash considerations.

 On December 12, 2009, Bass was non-tendered by the Orioles, making him a free agent.

 Pittsburgh Pirates (2010)

 On January 12, 2010, Bass signed a minor-league contract with Pittsburgh which included an invitation to spring training.
 He appeared in four games and was designated for assignment on September 13.

 Philadelphia Phillies (2011)

-The Philadelphia Phillies signed Bass to a minor league contract after he had become a free agent following the 2010 season.
-On January 6, 2011, the Phillies invited Bass to major league camp at spring training.
+On January 6, 2011, Bass signed a minor league contract with the Philadelphia Phillies.

 Hanwha Eagles (2012)

-Bass signed with the Hanwha Eagles of the Korea Baseball Organization for the 2012 season.
+On January 18, 2012, Bass signed with the Hanwha Eagles of the Korea Baseball Organization.
 However, he was sent to their minor leagues and released after just a few games.